Government Shutdowns and Higher Education

 What Happens During a Government Shutdown?

-OMB annually provides agencies with updated instructions on how to prepare for and operate during a shutdown.
+OMB provides agencies with updated instructions on how to prepare for and operate during a shutdown.
 Using this guidance, agencies maintain and update contingency plans for potential shutdowns.
 These contingency plans include the activities that will and will not continue during a shutdown; how employees will be impacted during a shutdown; and an estimate for how long an agency needs to shut down and reopen, among other details.
-As the likelihood of a shutdown increases, OMB and federal agencies will often release updated and additional guidance and memoranda.
-For example, many agency contingency plans were updated in September 2021 in preparation for a shutdown, even though one never occurred.
-Once offices fully or partially shut down, they do not operate as usual until new funding is approved.

 Broad Impact

-Shutdowns can cause a wide area of short- and long-term disruptions, though the consequences are not uniform.
-Some agencies and people are extremely impacted during a shutdown, whereas many others might only notice minor inconveniences.
-Some of the people most affected are the government employees who are furloughed or required to work without pay until new funding is approved.
-Other effects stemming from the most recent shutdown included the pause of some Environmental Protection Agency and Food and Drug Administration inspections; the closure of immigration courts; the pause of some Federal Bureau of Investigation work; and the delay of some rental assistance and grant programs.
-The longer a shutdown lasts, the more disruptive it can be.
+Some agencies and individuals are hit hard during a shutdown, while others might experience only minor inconveniences.
+Among the people most affected are government employees, many of whom are furloughed or required to work without pay until new funding is approved.
+During the most recent shutdown, effects included the suspension of some Environmental Protection Agency and Food and Drug Administration inspections, the closure of immigration courts, the halting of certain FBI operations, and delays in rental assistance and grant programs.

-Brief shutdowns cause relatively minor economic consequences.
+Brief shutdowns have relatively minor economic consequences.
 The Congressional Budget Office estimated that the 34-day partial shutdown across 2018 and 2019 cost the broader economy $11 billion and delayed about $18 billion in federal discretionary spending.
 Traditionally, shutdowns have not substantially affected financial markets.
-Other federal funding issues, such as breaching the debt limit, would be much more devasting.
+Other federal funding issues, such as breaching the debt limit, would likely be much more devasting.

 Impact on Higher Education